luochen1990/easy-sync/README.md

 Easy Async
 ==========

-This is a WIP project without a proper implementation yet.
+**NOTE: This is a WIP project without a proper implementation yet.**

 But tests are added, and things are strictly type checked here.